seL4/camkes-tool/docs/index.md

   the execution environment that CAmkES has, these stubs can actually induce even lower overhead than optimal generalised stubs.

-The following options are all related to verification of templates outputs and are only relevant to the runner.
+The following options are all related to verification of templates outputs.

 **--fprovide-tcb-caps**
 **--fno-provide-tcb-caps**